ckeditor/ckeditor5/packages/ckeditor5-special-characters/docs/features/special-characters.md

 	A title of a special character must be unique across the entire special characters set.
 </info-box>

-#### Adding special characters category demo
+Below, you can see a demo based on the example shown above.
 Use the special characters icon in the editor's toolbar then select "Emoji" in the select dropdown in order to insert a emoji into the editor.

 {@snippet features/special-characters-new-category}

-### Adding a new special characters to an existing category
+### Adding characters to an existing category

 By using the {@link module:special-characters/specialcharacters~SpecialCharacters#addItems `SpecialCharacters#addItems()`} function, you can also add new special characters into existing category.